Effective as of July 20, 2021.

 |These activities are based on legitimate interests, if consent is not the basis is processing|

 |Compliance with legal obligations||Processing is necessary to comply with our legal obligations.|

 |Actions we take with your consent||Processing is based on your consent.
 Where we rely on your consent you have the right to withdraw it any time in the manner indicated when you consent or in the Service.|

 Sensitive personal information

-We ask that you not provide us with any other sensitive personal information (e.g., social security numbers, information related to racial or ethnic origin, political opinions, religion or other beliefs, biometrics or genetic characteristics, criminal background or trade union membership) through the Service or otherwise.
+We ask that you not provide us with any sensitive personal information through the Service or otherwise that is unnecessary.
 If you do not consent to our processing and use of such sensitive personal information, you must not provide it to us.

 We retain personal information where we have an ongoing legitimate business need to do so (for example, to provide you with a service you have requested; to comply with applicable legal, tax or accounting requirements; to establish or defend legal claims; or for fraud prevention).
 When we have no ongoing legitimate business need to process your personal information, we will either delete or anonymize it or, if this is not possible (for example, because your personal information has been stored in backup archives), then we will securely store your personal information and isolate it from any further processing until deletion is possible.

 European data protection laws give you certain rights regarding your personal information.
 If you are located within the United Kingdom or European Economic Area, you may ask us to take the following actions in relation to your personal information that we hold: